 In 2019, management of the Northern District set gillnet fishery was guided by provisions within the NDSMP and the SSSAP.
-These plans allow ADF&G to reduce the total allowable gear in the Northern District from July 20 through August 6 in order to aid in achieving the escapement goals at Judd, Chelatna, and Larson Lakes.
-EO No. 15 was issued on July 21 reducing legal gear in the General Subdistrict to 1 set gillnet per permit, and gear was reduced in the Eastern Subdistrict to no more than 2 set gillnets per permit.
+These plans allowed ADF&G to reduce the total allowable gear in the Northern District from July 20 through August 6 to aid in achieving the escapement goals at Judd, Chelatna, and Larson Lakes.
+EO No. 15 (Appendix A10) was issued on July 21, reducing legal gear in the General Subdistrict of the Northern District to 1 set gillnet per permit, and gear was reduced in the Eastern Subdistrict to no more than 2 set gillnets per permit.
 On July 31, EO No. 21 was released, which modified EO No. 15 and changed legal gear for that portion of the General Subdistrict of the Northern District, south of the Susitna River, and all of the Eastern Subdistrict to no more than 2 set gillnets per permit.
 That portion of the General Subdistrict east of the Susitna River remained limited to no more than 1 set gillnet per permit.
-On Tuesday, August 6, gear restrictions imposed by the NDSMP and the SSSAP expired and a full complement of gear became legal for the remainder of the season.
+On Tuesday, August 6, gear restrictions imposed by the NDSMP and the SSSAP expired, and a full complement of gear became legal for the remainder of the season.
 In 2019, approximately 73,220 sockeye salmon were harvested by 75 permit holders in the Northern District set gillnet fishery (Appendices A4, A8, and B2).
-This harvest was approximately 77% greater than the 2009-2018 average annual harvest of 41,254, and the highest sockeye salmon harvest in the Northern District since 1999 (Appendix B2), Decreased fishing hours in the Central District drift gillnet fishery can result in increased sockeye salmon abundance in the Northern District, where some of these fish are harvested by the Northern District set gillnet fishery.
-However, decreased fishing in the Central District can also lead to over-escapements of sockeye salmon into the Kenai and Kasilof rivers, which occurred in 2019.
+This harvest was approximately 77% greater than the 2009-2018 average annual harvest of 41,254 fish and the highest sockeye salmon harvest in the Northern District since 1997 (Appendix B2).
+Decreased fishing hours in the Central District drift gillnet fishery probably increased sockeye salmon abundance and harvest in the Northern District.
+However, decreased fishing in the Central District can also increase the escapement of sockeye salmon into the Kenai and Kasilof Rivers, where escapement objectives were exceeded in both rivers in 2019.